 Connor Bedard’s Breakout Season

 While established stars continue to perform, Connor Bedard has finally delivered on the immense promise that made him the first overall pick in 2023.
-Through 31 games, the Chicago Blackhawks’ young center has recorded 19 goals and 25 assists for 44 points, production that ranks among the league’s best.
+Through 31 games, the Chicago Blackhawks’ young center has recorded 19 goals and 25 assists for 44 points, per NHL.com stats, production that ranks among the league’s best.
 His two hat tricks this season, including a dominant performance against Calgary, have showcased the scoring ability that scouts projected when he was dominating junior hockey.

 Bedard’s development has been accelerated by improved supporting cast and a coaching staff that’s learned how to maximize his talents.
 The Blackhawks’ offense ranks 13th in goals per 60 minutes at 2.53, a significant improvement from previous seasons and a direct result of Bedard’s emergence as one of the league’s most dangerous players.
 When he’s on the ice, Chicago creates scoring chances at rates that rival playoff teams, and his ability to finish those chances has grown substantially.